David McClelland: Expectancy value theory of motivation

-In Search of Operant Tests and Measures
+In search of operant tests and measures

 David McClelland argued that operant methods (i.e., tests where a person must generate thoughts or actions) were much more valid predictors of behavioral outcomes, job performance, life satisfaction and other similar outcomes.
 Specifically, he claimed that operant methods had greater validity and sensitivity than respondent measures (i.e., tests calling for a true/false, rating or ranking response).
 He fought against more traditional psychologists insisting on using self-assessment, respondent measures and avoiding operant measures because, in traditional views, operant measures suffered from less traditional measures of reliability.

 McClelland believed that better operant measures were possible with the use of reliable codes for processing the information in them.
 He claimed his lifelong quest was to instill in psychological researchers a value of extracting people's actual thought (i.e., conscious and unconscious) along with their behavior.

 He was repeatedly publishing research and encouraging his doctoral students and colleagues to show that operant methods, as compared to respondent methods, consistently show: (a) more criterion validity; (b) increased insightfulness despite less test-retest reliability; (c) greater sensitivity in discriminating mood and such differences; (d) more uniqueness and less likelihood of suffering from multicollinearity; (e) greater cross-cultural validity, because they did not require a person to respond to prepared items; and (f) increased utility in applications to human or organizational development.

-Job Competencies
+Job competencies

 McClelland and colleagues conceptualized a broad array of capabilities.
 Reviving his 1951 personality theory, McClelland and his colleagues at McBer and Company intensified competency research on management, leadership and professional jobs in the early 1970s (i.e., skills, self-image, traits, and motives, see Boyatzis, 1982; Spencer and Spencer, 1993; Goleman, 1998).
 The definition of a job competency required that the person's intent is understood, not merely that the person's behavior is observed.
 They used operant methods like audiotaped Critical Incident Interviews, which they called Behavioral event Interviews and videotaped simulations with inductive research designs comparing effective with ineffective or even less effective performers.
-This approach was focused on the “person,” rather than the tasks or job.
+This approach was focused on the "person," rather than the tasks or job.

 The research results developed a picture of how a superior performer in a job thinks, feels, and acts in his/her work setting.
 This became a model for how to help anyone in a job, or aspiring to one, develop their capability.
 It became, over the coming decades, the norm for training design, selection and promotion practices, career development and even higher education in developing people for such jobs.